vortexmakes/RKH/doc/readme.txt

 \section rom ROM allocator

-For declaring an object that its value will not be changed and that will be stored in ROM, must be defined in \b rkhport.h the RKHROM macro.
+For declaring an object that its value will not be changed and that will be stored in ROM, must be defined in \c rkhport.h the RKHROM macro.

 Example: